The committee's discussion

 The committee agreed that sugar-free gum may offer some benefit for adults of any age with natural teeth, if they wish to use it or it is part of their usual routine.
 However, the committee considered that it may not be suitable for all residents, including those with dentures and any who may have difficulty swallowing.
 Members also agreed that it may not be practical for general use in all care homes.
 One topic expert member pointed out that some service providers may find it difficult to get.

 Members agreed that sugar-free chewing gum containing xylitol could be included as part of a range of good quality oral health interventions for all adults.
 This is provided that the person has had an oral health assessment and their personal needs and preferences have been taken into account.
 The committee discussed evidence about the effectiveness of chlorhexidine presented in review 1.
 This reported both improvements [ES1.8, ES1.9, ES1.10, ES1.11, ES1.13, ES1.14] and adverse effects [ES1.15] during use.
-The committee was also aware of reports of an anaphylactic reaction to chlorhexidine and the fact that the Medicines and Healthcare Regulatory Authority has issued a drug safety notice about hypersensitivity (Chlorhexidine: reminder of potential for hypersensitivity).
+The committee was also aware of reports of an anaphylactic reaction to chlorhexidine and the fact that the Medicines and Healthcare Regulatory Authority has issued a drug safety notice about hypersensitivity (MHRA's safety notice on chlorhexidine: reminder of potential for hypersensitivity).

 Taking into account the vulnerability and heterogeneity of the population, the committee did not recommend chlorhexidine for everyday use for all residents.
 This is because it was unlikely to be the most effective or acceptable intervention for residents.
 The committee was also concerned that promoting a single product such as chlorhexidine may be regarded as promoting the medication of people living in care homes, some of whom will already be taking or given many medicines.